Surgery obstructions from Khovanov homology: Khovanov homology

 \begin{proof} The proof closely follows the argument in \cite{MO2007} establishing Proposition \ref{prp:mo}, and as such we will adopt the same notation.
 Throughout, $\sigma=\sigma(L)$, $\sigma_0=\sigma(L_0)$ and $\sigma_1=\sigma(L_1)$.
 There are 2 orientations to consider in each case, hence 4 cases to consider in total.

-{\bf Case 1:} Suppose the distinguished crossing is positive, with $\det(L_0)=0$, and fix a checkerboard colouring of the diagram for $L$ as in Figure \ref{fig:positive-colouring} so that the distinguished crossing is of type II with incidence $\mu=+1$.
+Case 1: Suppose the distinguished crossing is positive, with $\det(L_0)=0$, and fix a checkerboard colouring of the diagram for $L$ as in Figure \ref{fig:positive-colouring} so that the distinguished crossing is of type II with incidence $\mu=+1$.
 Now writing $G_1$ for the Goeritz matrix of $L_1$, we have

 where $G$ and $G_0$ are the Goeritz matrices of $L$ and $L_0$ respectively.
-As in \cite{MO2007}, we assume without loss of generality that $G_1$ is diagonal (with diagonal entries $\alpha_1,\ldots,\alpha_n$) and write the bilinear form associated to $G$ as
+As in \cite{MO2007}, we assume without loss of generality that $G_1$ is diagonal (with diagonal entries $\alpha_1,\ldots,\alpha_n$) and write the bilinear form associated with $G$ as